Doctor of Dental Medicine (D.M.D.) Program

 6

-Official US DAT scores must be less than five years old.
+• Official Dental Admission Test (DAT) Scores: Your official U.S. DAT scores must be less than five years old.
 Canadian DAT scores are not accepted.
 It is recommended that you take the DAT early to allow ample time for official scores to be received or retesting if necessary.

-A minimum of three individual letters of recommendation or one confidential committee letter are required.
-It is recommended that letters of recommendation come from those most familiar with the applicant (i.e. faculty member, dentist, leader or mentor in volunteer organization, etc.)
+• Letters of Recommendation: A minimum of three individual letters of recommendation or one confidential committee letter are required.
+It is recommended that letters of recommendation come from those most familiar with the applicant (i.e., faculty member, dentist, leader or mentor in volunteer organization).

-*Please note that both applications are required before the application will be marked complete and reviewed by the admissions committee.
+Both applications must be received in full before an applicant will be marked complete and reviewed by the admissions committee.

-*Applicants that have applied in previous years must submit new AADSAS and MUSC applications and should update all application materials for each new admissions cycle.
+Applicants that have applied in previous years must submit new ADEA AADSAS and MUSC supplemental applications and should update all application materials for each new admissions cycle.

 Application Process